ingvarch/lab-devops/Lab1.md

 * Use Jenkinsfile to achieve the following:
     * Pull a Python app from this repo (spinning-spindle/lab-devops)
     * Dockerize the app `hello_world.py`
-    * Run `test.py` which contains unit tests, and show results to Jenkins job
     * Publish docker image to dockerhub (use your own temporary account)
 * Spin up an [Ansible](https://www.ansible.com/) instance
    * Provision the image you created above, on your local machine